Click on the text of the following frequently asked questions to see the answer.

 - Do I need to take the CMPT if I have math transfer or AP credit?

-- I can't take the test because it says I am not eligible.
+- I can't take the CMPT, because it says I am not eligible.
 What do I do?

-- I can't take the test because ALEKS or Java isn't working properly.
+- I can't take the test because ALEKS isn't working properly.
 What can I do?

 - Go to our technical support page.

 - Can I take the placement test after I come to orientation?